Fostering a safety culture on-site

 Communication

-It seems like an obvious one but poor communication can really hinder your efforts to create a safety culture.
-Having honest and open communication with your crew about why you’re making changes is the best way to help them understand the importance.
+It seems like an obvious one but poor communication can really affect your efforts to create a safety culture.
+Having regular open communication with your crew about why you’re talking about all things safety is the best way to help them understand the importance.

-The more transparent and clear you are, the more likely they will be to really take the new initiatives seriously.
-Make sure that your crew has easy access to current health and safety guidelines so they can stay in the know with any changes.
+The more transparent and clear you are, the more likely they will be to action any new initiatives.
+Make sure that your crew has easy access to your current health and safety guidelines so they can stay in the know about any changes.

-If you are taking steps to improve your site safety culture, mental health awareness definitely needs to play a part in that.
+If you are taking steps to improve your site safety culture, make sure you factor in both physical and mental health awareness in all that you do for your staff.
 By providing resources and establishing an environment where your crew feels respected and safe to open up and express themselves you’ll be able to create a support system where you can look after each other’s wellbeing and mental health.

 Training

-Ensuring that your crew are trained on correct health and safety practices is a sure fire way to make sure that they are fully knowledgeable on correct procedures.
-With the right training in place, you can have confidence that they know how to safely and correctly perform their jobs.
+Ensuring that your crew are trained up on all the correct licenses, procedures and health and safety practices is a surefire way to make sure that they are fully knowledgeable on procedures.
+With the right training in place, you can have confidence that they know how to safely perform their jobs.

-Be a Leader
+Be a leader

 Reporting

 You need to set the tone with your crew that reporting incidents isn’t something they need to feel anxious or uncomfortable about doing.
-Make it clear that they won’t get in any trouble for making a report but instead see it as a way of finding out what caused the incident or injury and what can be done to make sure it won’t happen again.
+Make it clear that reporting is a way of finding out what caused the accident or injury and what can be done to make sure it won’t happen again.
 By making proper reporting a core element of your crew’s job responsibilities it can become second nature to them.

-Make it a Team Effort
+Make it a team effort

 Site safety impacts everyone, so it makes sense that your crew should have a hand in shaping their site’s culture.
 The more input they have, the more likely they are to follow precautions.